Security-Onion-Solutions/securityonion-docs/alienvault-otx.rst

    grep google /nsm/bro/logs/current/intel.log

-We should have received a Bro Notice as well, so lets check that:
+We should have received a Zeek Notice as well, so lets check that:

 ::